01pooja10/SteerSecure/README.md

 ## Use cases:
 The use cases of our proof of concept web application are aplenty so let's explore them:
 -  Can be used as an in-built module in a car to monitor driver activity and hence, safety.
--  Can be used to generate a detailed history of driver's attributes
+-  Can be used to generate a detailed history of driver's behavior in case of any unfortunate incidents
+-  Can be used to monitor driver activity seamlessly and generate predictions depending on their safety status

 ## Some features of SteerSecure:
 SteerSecure comes packaged with a wide array of exotic features and we'll explain some significant ones: